mwolff-fn/pmd-annotations/README.md

+> This is a fork of the mridang/pmd-annotations package which has no modifications except that it allows installing via PHP8 and has some updated dependencies.
+> I created it to use it with PHP8 immediately, until the original package will hopefully merge my changes or adopt PHP8 by itself.
+> No futher maintenance is planned on my part.

 # Annotate pull-requests based on a PMD XML-report

 Turns PMD style XML-reports into Github pull-request [annotations via the Checks API](https://developer.github.com/v3/checks/).